Which is your favourite anti-smoking and vaping Ad?

-Critics’ Choice is a free online smoking prevention resource for upper primary and lower secondary schools.
-Students are encouraged to watch a selection of anti-smoking advertisements from around the world and vote for their favourite, including the one most likely to prevent them from taking up smoking or encouraging them to quit.
+Upper primary and secondary students are encouraged to watch a selection of anti-smoking and vaping advertisements from around the world and vote on their favourite, including the one most likely to prevent them from taking up smoking and vaping or encouraging them to quit.

 ‘Don’t let it in’, by South Australian Health